 You can get a UK work visa in three ways:

-As a student you can work up to 20 hours a week.
+As a student, you can work up to 20 hours a week.
 It means you have an opportunity to find part-time work or internship in companies eligible to employ non-EEA nationals.

 Then you build up your relationships with the company and your reputation as a specialist.

-Remember, at this point you have got your foot in the door and are in a more advantageous position than the same level specialists who are applying from abroad.
+Remember, at this point, you have got your foot in the door and are in a more advantageous position than the same level specialists who are applying from abroad.

 You can stay for two years, work in most jobs, be self-employed and start your own business (as long as you don’t have employees) or use this time creatively to find a permanent position with an employer eligible to hire non-EEA citizens who can sponsor you to switch to a General Work Visa.

 Whichever way you choose, the end result will always be a General Work Visa application.
-In the first case you apply from your home country, in the case of the Student visa or Youth Mobility Scheme – you can switch the visas without leaving the UK.
+In the first case, you apply from your home country, in the case of the Student visa or Youth Mobility Scheme – you can switch the visas without leaving the UK.

 General Work Visa is what they call Point Based Immigration scheme.

-There are certain conditions that you have to meet to be granted visa.
+There are certain conditions that you have to meet to be granted a visa.
 Every condition has a certain number of points attached.
 You have to meet every condition and collect as many points as possible to be eligible.

 Some conditions are pretty straightforward, and you can easily make sure you are ready to satisfy them:

 You will get your ten points for the language proficiency if, for example, you take IELTS test and score at least 6.5 on each component of the test: writing, speaking, listening and reading.
-IELTS test centres are all over the world so usually you don’t have to travel far to take a test.
+IELTS test centres are all over the world so usually, you don’t have to travel far to take a test.

-You must have at least £945 in your bank account for 90 days before you apply or demonstrate that your sponsor will provide you with minimum of £945 to settle in the country.
+You must have at least £945 in your bank account for 90 days before you apply or demonstrate that your sponsor will provide you with a minimum of £945 to settle in the country.

 School qualifications (GCE A level or equivalent) – not very impressive 5 points